OutlineFoundation/mobileproxylib/README.md

 # Outline SDK Mobileproxy

-This repository provides pre-compiled binaries of the Outline SDK Mobileproxy for Android and iOS.
+This repository provides pre-compiled binaries of the Outline SDK Mobileproxy library for Android and iOS.
 See the [Outline SDK](https://github.com/Jigsaw-Code/outline-sdk/tree/main/x/mobileproxy) for the library's source code.

 ## Integration